 To show how the database works, we developed videos in English, Spanish, French, Russian, Arabic, and Portuguese to help viewers understand the filters, thematic issue areas, and search functionality of the database.
 The videos include a sample case analysis on our website, highlighting its key features and showing users where they can find a case’s summary, facts, applicable law, arguments, and more.
 Each case analysis also summarizes the legal reasoning that the courts followed in order to help users better understand how freedom of expression norms are adjudicated in national or international tribunals.
 Finally, each video features a high-profile member of the judiciary or expert on freedom of expression, where they discuss how the database is an important tool that will help users improve their understanding of legal developments globally.

 These videos were made possible thanks to support from UNESCO.

 Featured Speaker: Honorable Lady Justice Stella Anukam, African Court on Human & Peoples’ Rights

 Featured Speaker: Daniela Salazar Marín, Judge & Vice President of the Constitutional Court of Ecuador

 Featured Speaker: Minister Og Fernandes, Superior Court of Justice of Brazil

 Featured Speaker: Jean Aloise Ndiaye, Director of Cabinet of the First President, Supreme Court of Senegal

-Featured Speaker: Andrei Richter, Senior Adviser & Former Director of the Office of the OSCE Representative on Freedom of the Media
+Featured Speaker: Andrei Richter, Professor, Comenius University in Bratislava and former director of the Office of the OSCE Rep on Freedom of the Media

 Featured Speaker: Hicham Kantar, Judge, Lebanese Judiciary